ShangyiGuo/ShangyiGuo-github-zixi/content/post/new web/index.md

 ---
 title: My new website is online today!
-subtitle: If you want to visit my old web, please click [here](https://shangyiguo.mysxl.cn).

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: If you want to visit my old web, please click [here](https://shangyiguo.mysxl.cn).

 # Link this post with a project
 projects: []